ralkhedher/udacity-cap/README.md

 # Udacity Capstone project by Reema
 ## Introduction
 This project is part of the requirement to successfully graduate from the __Udacity__ *Nanodegree* for _Cloud DevOps_.
+In this project a simple python/flask app is operationalized using CircleCI and a Kubernetes(K8S) cluster deployed in AWS EKS.

+- In a CircleCI pipeline, we lint the project's code, build a Docker image and deploy it to a public Docker Registry: Docker Hub
+- Then in an AWS EKS cluster, we run the application Later, we promote to production a new app version using a `rolling update strategy`

 ## Stack
 [] Flask app
 [] K8s